On cover times for 2D lattices

 \subsection{A brief discussion}

-We remark that it was highly nontrivial for \cite{DPRZ04} to explore a tree structure and succeed to demonstrate the asymptotics for the cover time in 2D lattice.
-It seems of significant challenge for the attempt to use the tree structure as in \cite{BZ10} to obtain a precise estimate for the cover time.
-For one thing, the structure in \cite{BZ10} comes arise from a random partitioning of 2D box (alternatively, a smoothed branching Brownian motion over averages) and it is not clear how such a structure shall apply to random walk.
+We remark that it was highly nontrivial for \cite{DPRZ04} to explore a tree structure and succeed to demonstrate the asymptotics for the cover time in 2D torus.
+However, it seems unlikely to obtain better estimate using the method employed therein.
+A natural attempt would be to use a modified tree-structure (the so-called Modified branching random walk) as in \cite{BZ10} to obtain a precise estimate for the cover time.
+Among other things, there appear to be two significant challenges when trying to implement such strategy: For one thing, the structure in \cite{BZ10} comes arise from a random partitioning of 2D box (alternatively, a smoothed branching Brownian random walk) and it is not clear how such a structure shall apply to random walk.
 For another, the linear structure for Gaussian process great simplifies the issue of controlling the correlations.
-In particular, the well-known comparison theorems for Gaussian processes (see \cite{slepian62, Fernique75}) allowed \cite{BZ10} to easily switch between several modifications of GFFs/branching random walks.
+In particular, the well-known comparison theorems for Gaussian processes (see \cite{slepian62, Fernique75}) allowed \cite{BZ10} to conveniently switch between several modifications of GFFs/branching random walks.
 A lacking of such comparison theorems for cover times raises a conceptual challenge.
-The proof in our work, explicitly of two-level structure, essentially buries (uses) a tree structure for GFF instead of random walk through \cite{BZ10}.
-Furthermore, the difference between the normalized cover time and the maximum of GFF on regular trees (which presumably also applies for 2D lattices), as demonstrated in \cite{DZ11}, suggests a possible substantial challenge if one attempts to obtain an estimate for the normalized cover time up to an additive constant (as for the maximum of GFF in \cite{BZ10}) using this connection between the cover time and the GFF.
+The proof in our work, get around these two issues by explicitly using a two-level structure, which in a sense amounts to bury (use) a tree structure as of \cite{BZ10} for GFF instead of random walk --- this is validated by the connection between the random walk and the GFF.
+Finally, as demonstrated in \cite{DZ11} there is a difference of order $\log \log n$ between the normalized cover time and the maximum of GFF on a binary tree of $n$ vertices.
+Such a difference should presumably also exhibit in 2D lattices, which suggests an obstacle for attempts to improve our estimates on the cover time using its connection with the GFF.